kubetail-org/helm-charts/charts/kubetail/README.md

 ```

 By default, the chart will autogenerate the required secrets (`KUBETAIL_SERVER_CSRF_SECRET`, `KUBETAIL_SERVER_SESSION_SECRET`) and
-store them in a kubernetes Secret to be used on subsequent upgrades.
+store them in a Kubernetes Secret to be re-used on subsequent upgrades.

 ## Upgrade